 Freeholder Bruce Bergen

-Bergen, is a Springfield resident and a partner in the Cranford law firm of Krevsky, Silber & Bergen, and has been practicing law for the past 32 years in Union County.
-A lifelong resident of Union County he has been active in leadership and elected positions with the Union County Democratic Committee since 1979.
-Bergen served Springfield as their township attorney for 17 of the past 19 years.
+Bergen, a Springfield resident and a partner in the Cranford law firm of Krevsky, Silber & Bergen, has been practicing law for the past 33 years in Union County.
+A lifelong resident of Union County, he has been active in leadership and elected positions with the County Democratic Committee since 1979.
+Bergen previously served as Springfield township attorney for 17 years.

-In 2010, Bergen was appointed by the New Jersey Supreme Court to a second term as a member of the District XII (Union County) Attorney Ethics Committee, where he served as Chairman in 2009-2010.
-He also has just completed a 5 year term as the Board Chairman of Central Jersey Legal Services, which provides free civil legal representation to eligible residents of Union, Middlesex and Mercer counties, where he remains a Board member.
+Bergen was appointed by the New Jersey Supreme Court to two terms as a member of the District XII (Union County) Attorney Ethics Committee, where he served as Chairman in 2009-2010.
+Last year he also completed a five-year term as Board Chairman of Central Jersey Legal Services, which provides free civil legal representation to eligible residents of Union, Middlesex and Mercer counties.
+He remains a Board member.